Mehdi Ben Barka: Legacy

 Victoria Brittain, writing in The Guardian, called Ben Barka a "revolutionary theoretician as significant as Frantz Fanon and Che Guevara", whose "influence reverberated far beyond their own continent".
 His writings have been collected and translated in French by his son Bachir Ben Barka and published in 1999 under the title Écrits politiques (1957–1965).

+Representations in art

 Ben Barka's murder was dramatized in the 1972 film The Assassination, directed by Yves Boisset; the role of "Sadiel" (inspired by Ben Barka) was played by Gian Maria Volonté.
+He is the subject of Simone Bitton's 2001 documentary film Mehdi Ben Barka: L'équation marocaine (Mehdi Ben Barka: The Moroccan Equation).
 In the 2005 film I Saw Ben Barka Get Killed, directed by Serge Le Péron, Ben Barka was played by Simon Abkarian.